ppy/osu-wiki/news/2026/2026-05-03-new-featured-artist-pashtetue.md

 ![](https://assets.ppy.sh/artists/541/header.jpg)

-From humble origins as the guitarist in a band to his sprouting solo career, **Pashtetue** currently draws inspiration from major players in the electronic dance music scene like *Justice*, *Chemical Brothers*, and *Daft Punk*.
+From humble origins as the guitarist in a band to his sprouting solo career, **Pashtetue** currently draws inspiration from major players in the electronic dance music scene like *Justice*, *Chemical Brothers* and *Daft Punk*.
 Experimentation plays a significant role in **Pashtetue**'s music though, so you might also hear hints of *Death Grips*, *Nine Inch Nails*, and *deadmau5* throughout **Pashtetue**'s compositions!

-Here on osu!, **Pashtetue** is a [passionate osu!taiko player](https://osu.ppy.sh/users/36407814) whose sound has only begun to penetrate the Ranked section through [a beatmap of F\*ck the Discoman / Future Monster](https://osu.ppy.sh/beatmapsets/2484298) as of early 2026.
+Here on osu!, **Pashtetue** is a [passionate osu!taiko player](https://osu.ppy.sh/users/36407814) whose sound has only begun to penetrate the Ranked section through [a beatmap of *F\*ck the Discoman / Future Monster*](https://osu.ppy.sh/beatmapsets/2484298) as of early 2026.
 Now that **Pashtetue** is one of osu!'s Featured Artists, his increased presence in the Ranked section is only a matter of time!

 A grand total of **10** tracks are part of [**Pashtetue**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/541).
 Be part of osu!'s upcoming dance wave by picking up a pre-timed `.osz` and creating your own map.